-Lookaway Inn – This late 19th-century estate, also featuring Beaux Arts-style architecture, was built in 1898 for Walter Jackson, who co-founded North Augusta with his brother, James.
-Like Rosemary Inn, it’s listed on the National Register of Historic Places.
-The most distinctive feature is its monumental, two-story portico with Ionic columns and a frieze festooned with garlands.
+If you want to get the full historic feel of North Augusta, stay in one of its landmark residences.
+Listed on the National Register of Historic Places, Lookaway Inn is a Beaux Arts-style estate built in 1898 for Walter Jackson, who co-founded North Augusta with his brother, James.
+The most distinctive feature of the home is its monumental, two-story portico with Ionic columns and a frieze festooned with garlands.
 The inn offers 15 large bedrooms, each with a private bathroom.
 Several of the rooms have screened-in porches or private screened-in verandas.

-Crowne Plaza – Part of the new Riverside Village, this new hotel offer easy access to the North Augusta Greeneway and a variety of restaurants and shops in the new SRP Park.
+Those who prefer more contemporary lodging also will find several great options, including Crowne Plaza in the new Riverside Village.
+This modern hotel offer easy access to the North Augusta Greeneway and a variety of restaurants and shops in the new SRP Park.
 Located within the hotel are the award-winning Salt + Marrow Restaurant and Jackson’s Bluff Rooftop Bar.
 Oh, and Fido is welcome, too!